Saskatchewan Polytechnic celebrates graduates at Regina convocation

 Faculty and staff, family and friends celebrate the perseverance, dedication and accomplishments of Regina campus students

-June 21, 2018 – Tomorrow Saskatchewan Polytechnic will celebrate the accomplishments of graduates along with award recipients at the Regina campus convocation.
-Almost 1,100 students have been invited to attend Regina convocation.
+June 20, 2019 – Tomorrow Saskatchewan Polytechnic will celebrate the accomplishments of graduates along with award recipients at the Regina campus convocation.
+Nearly 1,200 students have been invited to attend Regina convocation.

 Some graduates and community members will be recognized for outstanding achievements and contributions to the province.

-Cindy Renauld will be recognized with the Governor General’s Academic Medal for the highest average in the Regina campus Adult 12 program.
-Amanda Braun, Business Information Systems student will be recognized with Governor General’s Academic Collegiate Bronze Medal.
-His Honour the Honourable W. Thomas Molloy, Lieutenant Governor of Saskatchewan, will be in attendance to present the awards.
+Marissa Lawrence will be recognized with the Governor General’s Academic Bronze Medal for the highest average in the Regina campus Adult 12 program.
+Jennifer Hardebusch, Graphic Communications program graduate, will be recognized with the Governor General’s Academic Collegiate Bronze Medal.

 Several years ago, Sask Polytech debuted the Faculty Award for Excellence: Teaching to recognize excellence in service and innovation from faculty.
-This year’s deserving recipient is Dean Lefebvre, Dental Hygiene program instructor.
+This year’s deserving recipients are Paula Mayer, Continuing Care Assistant program and Allison Hall, Saskatchewan Collaborative Bachelor of Science in Nursing Program.

-People wanting to view the livestream of the Regina convocation ceremony are invited to visit: www.saskpolytech.ca/convocation.
+People wanting to livestream the Regina convocation ceremony are invited to visit: www.saskpolytech.ca/convocation.

-Media are encouraged to attend the convocation ceremonies.
+Media are encouraged to attend the convocation ceremony.

 |Location:||Conexus Arts Centre